contentful-labs/contentful-action-example/README.md

         SPACE_ID: ${{ secrets.SPACE_ID }}
         MANAGEMENT_API_KEY: ${{ secrets.MANAGEMENT_API_KEY }}
 ```
-You can view the [main.yml](.github/workflows/main.yml) for example of a full working confirguration.
+You can view the [main.yml](.github/workflows/main.yml) for example of a full working configuration.

 ![Screenshot of GitHub Secret Panel](images/Secrets.png)

 You'll also need to add your `SPACE_ID` and `MANAGEMENT_API_KEY` in the secrets tab of the settings on your repository.
-You can optionally add a `MIGRATIONS_DIR` secret if you're storing your migration scripts somewhere besides the migrations folder.
+You can optionally add a `MIGRATIONS_DIR` secret if you're storing your migration scripts somewhere besides the `migrations` folder.

 License
 =======